flatpickles/flatpickles.com/README.md

 ## List
 * Flash of unstyled content even when loading on Vercel
 * Work on basic layout and styling for each sector
+* Remove the font-face definitions we're not using
+* Smooth transitions between pages
 * Figure out implications of SSR vs CSR in SvelteKit
 * Figure out data schema (file system) for content
 * Work on slug-based pages for each piece of data